MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/drawings.rst

 Every time the display is flushed, the flags contained in its graphics context will be checked.
 If the flag ``DRAWING_LOG_ERROR`` is set --- which means an error has been reported --- the ``flush`` function will throw a ``MicroUIException`` with the code ``DRAWING_ERROR``, and the values of the drawing log flags in its message.
-Afterwards, the flags will be reset.
+Afterward, the flags will be reset.

 .. warning::

    This behavior can be disabled at build time.
-   In this case, the flags will keep their values after the display is flushed, and no exception will be thrown.
+   In this case, the flags will keep their values after the display is flushed, and no exceptions will be thrown.

-   Therefore, the developer should **not** rely on the drawing log flags in the workflow of the application.
+   Therefore, the developer should **not** rely on the drawing log flags in the application workflow.
    They are meant to be used as a **debugging hint**.

 If an exception is thrown, the application developer should use the flag values to find the cause of the error and fix it accordingly.